archiGrad/.github/profile/README.md

 - **Education:** Studied architecture in Istanbul, Krakow, and Ghent.
 - **Degree:** MSc.Architecture specializing in sustainable development from KU Leuven.
 - **Focus:** Adaptability, circularity, and nature-human-machine cooperation.

-Feel free to reach out if you have a problematic design or need assistance with optimizing your building's performance.

----
-*Note: Markdown formatting is used for better readability and structure.*